marescialloNino/marescialloNino.github.io/content/pages/books.md

 ## 2025

--*"The Changing World Order"* by Ray Dalio -*"Understanding Keynes' General Theory"* by Brendan Sheehan -*"The Code Book"* by Simon Singh
+- *"The Changing World Order"* by Ray Dalio
+- *"Understanding Keynes' General Theory"* by Brendan Sheehan
+- *"The Code Book"* by Simon Singh
--*"Genius-The life and science of Richard Feynman"* by James Gleic
+- *"Genius-The life and science of Richard Feynman"* by James Gleic
 ---
 ## 2024